ai-cora/ai-agent-case-studies/betting-against-agents-response.md

 - **Reused Context**: Leveraged existing code patterns rather than regenerating
 - **30-Minute Completion**: Short focused session, not hours of wandering

-**Result**: Actual cost of approximately $6-7 for meaningful engineering work - still a 7-15x improvement over the blog's worst-case scenarios, and reasonable for the value delivered.
+**Result**: Actual cost of approximately $6-7 for meaningful engineering work.
+While higher than my initial estimate, this still represents good value for production-ready code with tests and documentation.
+The key is staying focused.

 ### 3. Tool Engineering Complexity: "AI does 30%, tools do 70%"

-**The Challenge**: Most effort goes into building infrastructure for AI to use, negating benefits.
+**Kanwat's Point: VALID ✓** - Building tools for AI agents is often more work than the AI provides value.

 **How I Addressed It**:
 - **Leveraged Existing Tools**: Claude Code's file operations, git integration, bash execution